janvi01/janvi01_articles/cld1bmkh5000908jtf6xafyou.md

 The approved applicants can view the full list of projects and organizations participating.
 Each project lists the tech stack that is primarily needed.
 Study the project list to determine which interests you.
 You do not need to know everything about the project, but you should have something, to begin with.
 Solve a good first issue and be sure to record the contributions you make on the Outreachy's dashboard.

-Join the organization's mailing list and their IRC, introduce yourself, interact with other fellows and try to contact your mentors.
+Join the organization's mailing list and their IRC, introduce yourself, interact with other fellows, and try to contact your mentors.

 Tips for the Contributions -